Peter-gift/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changer the owner if user is guillaume
+changes hello to betty if owned by the user